Why convert XLSX to CSV?

 - Drop your XLSX files.
 Drag and drop one or more Excel spreadsheets into the upload box (up to five files, 20 MB each).

 - Choose CSV as the output.
-Pick CSV from the dropdown.
-Only the first sheet is exported; formulas come through as their cached results.
+Pick CSV from the dropdown, then choose First sheet or All sheets (a ZIP with one CSV per sheet).
+Formulas come through as their cached results.

 - Convert and download.
 Click Convert; a download link appears for each CSV as it finishes.
 Output is UTF-8 with BOM, comma-delimited, RFC 4180-style quoting.